Minnesotans for a Prescription Drug Affordability Board

 What is a prescription drug affordability board?

-A Prescription Drug Affordability Board (PDAB) is a board of experts with the authority to establish statewide upper payment limits (UPLs) for some high-cost drugs.
-The goal of the Board is to identify the UPL at which people who need the drug can afford to buy it, and the insurers, purchasers, and state programs can afford to provide the drug to everyone in the state who should get it.
+The goal of the Board is to identify the upper payment limit at which people who need the drug can afford to buy it, and the insurers, purchasers, and state programs can afford to provide the drug to everyone in the state who should get it.

 Why do we need a PDAB in Minnesota?